Frequently Asked Questions

-The tuition covers private lessons/meetings, all rehearsals, performances, readings, all masterclasses, lectures, audio recordings and video links for composers and conductors, as well as three meals a day at the dining center.
-It does not include housing, or your travel to and from Saratoga Springs, NY.
+The tuition covers lessons/meetings, 3 rehearsals & dress, performances, readings, masterclasses, lectures, audio recordings and video links for composers and conductors.
+It does not include room and board, or your travel to and from Saratoga Springs, NY.

 May I apply if I am under 18 years of age?
 Is there an age limit?

-We do not accept applicants under 18.
-Mostly Modern Festival welcomes composers, conductors, singers, and instrumentalists of all stages of their careers, and over the age of 18.
+Mostly Modern Festival welcomes people in all stages of their careers, and over the age of 18.
 There is no upper age limit.